 Five Common Sense Changes to Michigan’s New Sick Leave Law

 On February 21, Michigan’s new paid sick leave legislation will go into effect, impacting workers and businesses across the state.
-This change requires all businesses, including previously exempt small businesses, to provide mandated sick leave to employees under new, vague and extraneous restrictions.
+As a result, small businesses with fewer than 50 employees, which make up the majority of businesses in the state, face significant operational changes that will have the greatest impact on their employees.
+This change requires all businesses, including those previously exempt small businesses, to provide mandated sick leave to employees under new, vague and extraneous restrictions.
 Without amendments and clarification, the policy will have negative consequences for both employers and employees.
-Employers, especially small businesses and sole proprietors, will face increased administrative burdens and potential legal challenges, which could lead to reduced hiring, scaling back of benefits and a hindered growth.
+Employers, especially small businesses and sole proprietors, will face increased administrative burdens and potential legal challenges, which could lead to reduced hiring, scaling back of benefits and hindered growth.
 Ultimately, this could also harm employees by creating instability in their workplaces and potentially limiting their career opportunities.
 Here are five ways that this legislation can work better for both employers and, ultimately, preserve employee experience and career stability.

 1. Exempt Plans Meeting or Exceeding 72-Hour Mandate

 Businesses that already offer sick leave benefits that meet or exceed the mandated 72 hours should be exempt from the new requirements.
-This approach encourages companies that are already providing generous benefits to maintain or improve those plans without being subjected to additional regulations.
+This approach encourages companies that are already providing generous benefits to maintain or improve those plans without being limited by red tape.
 It helps protect existing benefits, allowing businesses to focus on growth while ensuring workers continue to receive high-quality leave policies.

 2. Use Leave in Full- or Half-Day Increments & Require Advanced Notice

-One proposed reform is to require that paid sick leave be used in full- or half-day increments and allow employers to require advanced notice.
-This helps employees plan their time off more effectively while allowing businesses to maintain smooth operations and manage staffing coverage efficiently.
+One proposed reform is to allow paid sick leave to be used in full- or half-day increments and allow employers to require advanced notice.
+While this helps businesses serve their customers, it will significantly impact employees if they have to cover for coworkers who don’t provide notice or regularly come to work late.

 3. Small Business and Employee Exemptions